yenhuahuang/stacy_project/README.md

 >SeleniumTest

 - Using Java, testNG, and Selenium
-- Tested Northeastern website with course selection and browsing, add important site from main page
+- Tested for Northeastern website with course selection and browsing, add important site from main page